 In this case, switching to an electric car greatly reduces your personal environmental footprint!
-Instead of using emissions as fuel, it uses an electric motor, and barely harms the environment at all!
-Your environmental footprint will go down so much it's astonishing!
-If everyone got an electric car right now, there would be huge noticeable changes in the environment for the better, and it's one of the biggest steps to slowing down climate change!
+Instead of using emissions for fuel, it uses an electric motor and barely harms the environment at all.
+Your environmental footprint will decrease so much it's astonishing!
+If everyone got an electric car right now, there would be huge, noticeable changes in the environment for the better.
+It's one of the biggest steps toward slowing down climate change.
 These cars barely affect the environment in any way, and that obviously had to be number one on the list.

-Electric cars, though many people stress about how they're gonna be able to drive them, are actually much easier to drive than you think, and generally easier to drive than gas cars.
+Electric cars, though many people worry about how they're going to be able to drive them, are actually much easier to drive than you might think, and generally easier to drive than gas cars.
 Firstly, there are no gears you have to worry about switching through.
-The motor is less complicated and simply turns one direction to move forwards and the other to move backwards, you simply get in, press drive, and away you go!
+The motor is less complicated and simply turns one direction to move forwards and the other to move backwards.
+You simply get in, press drive, and away you go!

 Especially since the majority of them are automatic.

-A car like Tesla has Auto-drive.
+A car like a Tesla has auto-drive.

-Now, don't get me wrong, I don't mean that you never have to do maintenance on your electric car, but there's a drastic change for the better in terms of how much maintenance an electric car needs, and that's one of the biggest benefits.
-You still need to inspect some of the systems of an electric car on a fairly regular basis, but it's really practically nothing compared to that of a gasoline car.
+Don't get me wrong.
+I don't mean to say that you never have to do maintenance on your electric car.
+However, there is a drastic improvement in terms of how much maintenance an electric car needs, and that's one of the biggest benefits.
+You still need to inspect some of the systems of an electric car on a fairly regular basis, but it's practically nothing compared to that of a gasoline car.

-Yeah, Electric cars are simply much more quiet and smooth than other electric cars.
-You may think that this really isn't much of a benefit, aside from making your car seem much cooler and better, but it really is!
-You have no idea how much better for your ears, or just how much more pleasant these cars seem to anyone inside and outside them.
+Yes, electric cars are simply much quieter and smoother than other cars.
+You may think that this isn't much of a benefit, aside from making your car seem much cooler, but it really is!
+You have no idea how much easier it is on your ears, or just how much more pleasant these cars seem to anyone inside and outside them.